boomshankerx/proxmox-truenas/README.md

 2. Refresh the Proxmox GUI in your browser to load the new Javascript code.
 3. Add your new TrueNAS ZFS-over-iSCSI storage using the TrueNAS-API.
 4. Thanks for your support.

+## Custom Plugin with full API support for TrueNAS 25.10  ** **ALPHA** **

+Included in this repo is an alpha version of a Custom Storage Plugin that uses the newly improved API support in TrueNAS 25.10 which is currently in early stages of testing.